Easily manage every type of product configuration—no matter how your customers order.

 What is a Case Pack?

-A case pack is a fixed-quantity carton that can contain any combination of styles, colors, or sizes, and is sold as its own item—making it ideal for bulk or replenishment orders.
-Case packs are standard in scenarios involving large retailers or department stores, where uniformity, efficiency, and volume are critical.
+A case pack — sometimes called a case pack carton or retailer case pack — is a fixed-quantity carton that can contain any combination of styles, colors, or sizes, sold as its own unit.
+The case pack meaning is simple: it's the standard bulk unit used when shipping apparel to large retailers or department stores where uniformity, efficiency, and volume matter most.

 Key Benefits and Use Cases